Datttta/My_Notes/New words.md

 6. mosey (mosey back to the class)
 7. wimp ( you gonne be a wimp)
 8. caper (it's quite a caper)
+9. thoust
-9. split (let's lieave)
+10. split (let's lieave)
-10. packet
+11. packet
-11. supersede
+12. supersede
-12. locust
+13. locust
-13. hymns
+14. hymns
-14. CHAPerones
+15. CHAPerones
-15. propeller
+16. propeller
-16. lids (trying on luxury lids)
+17. lids (trying on luxury lids)